MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 ### Code Repository

-GitHub is really the only contender here, although there are other available.
-This is where the code is stored and accessible to Netify.
-As well as allowing to roll back code to a previous version if a mistake was made.
+GitHub is really the primary option here, although other alternatives exist.
+It serves as the storage for the code, which is accessible to Netlify, and also allows code to be rolled back to a previous version if needed.

 ### Content Delivery Network